Getting a Building Listed

 Any member of the public as well as groups and societies may nominate a building for listing.
-Buildings of architectural and historical importance in England are listed by the Secretary of State for Culture, Media and Sport, who has a statutory duty to consult English Heritage.
+Buildings of architectural and historical importance in England are listed by the Secretary of State for Culture, Media and Sport, who has a statutory duty to consult Historic England.
 In Scotland, listings are made by the Secretary of State for Scotland, advised by Historic Scotland.
 In Wales, listings are made by the Secretary of State for Wales, advised by CADW.

 How old must a building be to be listed?

 Any building over 10 years old may be listed, however buildings less than 30 years old (from the start date of construction) are not normally listed unless they are under threat of demolition or alteration and are found “outstanding” (Grade I or II*).
 While the majority of surviving buildings from before 1800 are listed, the criteria for listing later buildings become stricter as the date of the building becomes more recent.

 How can I check if a building is already listed?

 The National Heritage List for England is the official up-to-date database of all nationally designated heritage assets including: Listed Buildings, Scheduled Monuments, Protected Wreck Sites, Registered Parks and Gardens, Registered Battlefields, World Heritage Sites, Applications for Certificates of Immunity (COIs), Current Building Preservation Notices (BPNs).

 How do I nominate a building for listing?